-It is common for people who support or defend genetically modified foods (GMOs) to argue something along the lines of, “What’s the big deal?
+It is common for people who support (or know little about) genetically modified foods (GMOs) to argue something along the lines of, “What’s the big deal?
 Humans have been genetically modifying plants for thousands of years.”

-Today, seeds are bred in only one of three ways: 1) in an open pollinated environment, 2) through a hybrid cross, and 3) through genetic modification.
-Let’s look at each, one at a time.
+Today, seeds are bred in only one of three ways: 1) in an open pollinated environment, 2) through a hybrid cross, and 3) through direct DNA modification in a lab.
+Let’s look at each, one at a time…

 What are Open Pollinated Seeds?

-Open pollinated (OP) seeds are seeds that are produced from natural, random, open pollination by wind, birds or insects, resulting in plants that are naturally varied.
+Open pollinated (OP) seeds are seeds that are produced from cross-pollinating two of the same variety of plant, usually by wind, birds or insects, resulting in plants that are very similar, but naturally varied.

 Open pollinated seed saving is the oldest of the three methods of producing seed.
-Gardeners and farmers have been carefully selecting open pollinated seed varieties that have beneficial traits (like drought tolerance or good flavor) for as long as we have been doing agriculture.
-Almost all heirloom seeds are open pollinated.
+Gardeners and farmers have been carefully isolating, selecting and replanting open pollinated seed varieties that have beneficial traits (like drought tolerance or good flavor) for as long as we have been doing agriculture.

 When a gardener or seed breeder raises open pollinated plants, she has to keep pollen from other related varieties from entering the patch (generally accomplished with distance from the other variety).